baedrik/snip721-reference-impl/README.md

 | memo      | string                         | Memo for the transfer txs that is only viewable by addresses involved in the transfer (recipient, sender, previous owner) | yes      | nothing          |

 ## BurnNft
 BurnNft is used to burn a single token, providing an optional memo to include in the burn's transaction history if desired.
 If the contract has not enabled burn functionality using the init configuration `enable_burn`, BurnNft will result in an error.
-The token owner and anyone else with valid transfer approval may use BurnNft.
+Only the token owner and anyone else with valid transfer approval may burn this token.

 ##### Request
 ```